DrDBanner/inmanage/docs/tutorials/install_invoiceninja_debian12_bookworm_vm.md

 #### SNAPPDF on WSL1

-*Snappdf seems not to work on WSL 1 VM's*
+*Snappdf seems not to work on WSL 1 VMs.*
-So, leave the variable in the .env file like this when you configure the provision file:
+Set the variable in `.env.provision` before running the provisioned install:
 ```text
 PDF_GENERATOR=hosted_ninja
 ```